Data lake: Criticism

 Poorly managed data lakes have been facetiously called data swamps.

 In June 2015, David Needle characterized "so-called data lakes" as "one of the more controversial ways to manage big data".
 PwC was also careful to note in their research that not all data lake initiatives are successful.
 They quote Sean Martin, CTO of Cambridge Semantics:

 We see customers creating big data graveyards, dumping everything into Hadoop distributed file system (HDFS) and hoping to do something with it down the road.
 But then they just lose track of what’s there.
 The main challenge is not creating a data lake, but taking advantage of the opportunities it presents.

 They describe companies that build successful data lakes as gradually maturing their lake as they figure out which data and metadata are important to the organization.

-Another criticism is that the term data lake is not useful because it is used in so many different ways.
+Another criticism is that the term data lake is used with many different meanings.
 It may be used to refer to, for example: any tools or data management practices that are not data warehouses; a particular technology for implementation; a raw data reservoir; a hub for ETL offload; or a central hub for self-service analytics.

 While critiques of data lakes are warranted, in many cases they apply to other data projects as well.
 For example, the definition of data warehouse is also changeable, and not all data warehouse efforts have been successful.
 In response to various critiques, McKinsey noted that the data lake should be viewed as a service model for delivering business value within the enterprise, not a technology outcome.